If you have additional questions, please contact United Way of Portage County at 715-341-6740 or email uway@unitedwaypoco.org.

 Why should I give to United Way?

-Because United Way and our partner programs are making a difference every day in the lives of children, individuals and families in our community.
+Your support of United Way and our partner programs are making a difference every day in the lives of children, adults, seniors, and families in our community.
 We all win when a child succeeds in school, when families are financially stable, and when people have good health.

 Who decides where the money goes?